 Website Traffic Tool 1: Pay Per Click – PPC

-The simplest and fastest way to generate traffic to any website is to pay for it.
+The simplest and fastest way to generate website traffic to any website is to pay for it.
 Using digital advertising platforms such as Google and Facebook can bring a lot of qualified traffic to your website quickly.

 Pros: This strategy is fast and easy to set up.
 You can target the exact people you want to visit your site very quickly.
 Google will allow you to target based on keywords that your visitors are using to find resources.
 Arguably, this method targets potential buyers more ready to buy since they are actively searching for help with a problem.
 Your second main option is Facebook, which is ideal for targeting potential customers based on demographics, i.e., who they are, but not necessarily how motivated they are to buy something.